saleor/saleor/docs/guides/payments.rst

 Integrating a new Payment Gateway into Saleor
 ---------------------------------------------

-We are using a universal flow, that each provider should fulfill, there are several methods that should be implemented.
+We are using a universal flow, that each gateway should fulfill, there are several methods that should be implemented.

-Your changes should live under the ``saleor.payment.providers.<provider name>`` module.
+Your changes should live under the ``saleor.payment.gateways.<gateway name>`` module.

 .. note::